grpc/grpc-java/examples/example-hostname/README.md

 hostname.
 It also supports health and reflection services.
 This makes it a good server to test infrastructure, like load balancing.

-The example require grpc-java to already be built.
+The example requires grpc-java to already be built.
 You are strongly encouraged to check out a git release tag, since there will already be a build of grpc available.
 Otherwise you must follow [COMPILING](../../COMPILING.md).